 Mobile messaging is one of many powerful channels that can be employed to nurture your customer relationships.
 It isn’t for every interaction or use case, but by understanding the best ways to use mobile messaging, you can drastically improve customer loyalty, save time and money, and work more efficiently.
 Not bad, right?
 Here are five tips to get started.

 Compose for your channel

-When communicating through SMS, MMS, or a messaging app like Facebook Messenger, think about how your customers prefer to use these channels.
+When communicating through SMS text messages, MMS messages, or messaging apps like Facebook Messenger or WhatsApp Business, think about how your customers prefer to use these channels.
 For the most part, people reserve these platforms for short, personal conversations, so avoid using marketing language or an impersonal tone.

 Keep things conversational and write as if you were actually speaking to or texting a friend.
 Anything that comes through in mobile messaging channels that doesn’t hit that mark may be seen as an invasion into someone’s space — the equivalent of a spam call, which is the opposite of what you want.

 Depending upon where you are in the world, for ongoing communications, you likely need an opt-in.
 And if your customers opt-in to receive mobile communications, you don't want them questioning that decision (or opting out).
 There are many ways to use mobile messaging throughout the customer lifecycle, and by being strategic in choosing the right ones, you can really enhance the experience.